abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

 I admit that the deploying process is a bit janky.
 However, it works well enough for my purpose, so I didn't purse the matter further.

-Anyway, I'm happy to report that the model has been deployed now and used everyday at my office with no problem.
+Anyway, I'm happy to report that the model has been deployed now and used everyday at my office with very good accuracy.

 ## Closing remarks